Hrithick22/Hrithick22/README.md

 ## Hi there 👋

-I'm **Pandiyaraj**, a QC (Quality Control) Chemist with a passion for data-driven decision making and analytics.
+I'm **Pandiyaraj**, a QC and Operations Analyst with a passion for data-driven decision making and analytics.

 ### 🔬 About Me
-- **Professional Background**: QC Chemist with expertise in quality assurance and analytical methods
+- **Professional Background**: QC and Operations Analyst with expertise in quality adn Operation in Mnaufacturing
-- **Data Enthusiast**: Transforming complex chemical and laboratory data into actionable insights
+- **Data Enthusiast**: Transforming complex Operational,Manufaturing,Logistics,chemical Quality and laboratory data into actionable insights
-- **Problem Solver**: Combining domain expertise in chemistry with analytical and programming skills
+- **Problem Solver**: Combining domain expertise in Cement QC and Operation with programming skills

 ### 💼 Technical Skills